 Hoses come in different diameters and lengths, and you may want more than one.
 In some cases, a long hose will help you reach a distant source to fill your water tank.
 In other cases, a long hose might get in the way.
 Carry a variety of options in the storage area of your rig.
-One of the most popular choices, in regards to RV water hose, is the ability to connect a water filter to the hose before it connects to the RV.
+You may want to consider a water filter that allows you to connect a water filter to the hose before it connects to the RV.
 This enables you to filter water before it enters your tanks.

 Want to limit or increase your water flow?
 Water hoses come in various flow ratios.